iotaledger/iota.go/README.md

 * For return values: `<symbol>: <type>, <description>.`
 * Example function: `Example<OriginFunctionName>`

-## Reporting Issues

-Please report any problems you encouter during development by [opening an issue](https://github.com/iotaledger/iota.go/issues/new).

-## Join the discussion
+## Joining the discussion

-Suggestions and discussion around specs, standardization and enhancements are highly encouraged.
+If you want to get involved in the community, need help with getting setup, have any issues related with the library or just want to discuss blockchain, distributed ledgers, and IoT with other people, feel free to join our [Discord][iota-discord].
-You are invited to join the discussion on [IOTA Discord](https://discord.gg/DTbJufa).
+You can also ask questions on our dedicated [IOTA Forum][iota-forum].